b97tsk/reactive-tree/README.md

 function defineTwig<T>(obj: any, prop: string, handler?: () => T): Twig<T>;
 ```

-Creates a twig with a handler, also defines a property for an object, which is
+Creates a twig with a handler, also defines a property for an object, which
-corresponding with that twig:
+corresponds with that twig:

 - when you get this property, it returns `twig.read()`.